Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Convergence analysis: nonconvex case

 we have

 This convergence rate, where the probability $\gamma$ enters logaritmically in the estimate, is similar to the ones derived in the literature for random coordinate descent \cite{Nes:10,RicTak:11}.
-Recall that we can consider $1 - \delta \approx 1$ and chose $\beta$ such that $\max \left(\dfrac{1}{\beta^2}, \dfrac{1}{1-\beta}\right) $ is small, e.g., $\beta = \dfrac{\sqrt{5} -1}{2}$ (the golden number).
 It is important to note that the high-probability sublinear bound from the previous theorem holds for objective functions having both terms $f$ and $\psi$ nonconvex and nonseparable.

-Usually, in the coordinate descent, where $U$'s are submatrices of the identity matrix $I_n$ and $\psi$ is separable, the complexity estimates are expressed in terms of the number of blocks (i.e., the ratio between the dimension of the original problem and of the subproblems) \cite{BecTet:13,FerRic:15,LuXia:14,Nes:10,NecCli:16,NecTak:20,RicTak:11}.
-In our notations, this ratio is given by $N=n/p$.
-Moreover, the existing works for separable $\psi$ have derived convergence rates that depend linearly on such $N$.
-Let us also analyze the dependence on $N$ of the convergence rate \eqref{eq:9} of Theorem \ref{theo1} for algorithm SCPG in the optimality given by the square norm of the gradient:
+\begin{remark} Usually, in the coordinate descent literature, where $U$'s are submatrices of the identity matrix $I_n$ and $\psi$ is separable, the complexity estimates are expressed in terms of the number of blocks (i.e., the ratio between dimensions of the original problem and of the subproblems).
+In our notations, this ratio can be defined as $N=n/p$.
+Moreover, the existing works for separable $\psi$ have derived convergence rates that depend linearly on such $N$ \cite{BecTet:13,FerRic:15,LuXia:14,Nes:10,NecCli:16,NecTak:20,RicTak:11}.
+Let us also analyze the dependence on $N$ of the convergence rate \eqref{eq:9} of Theorem \ref{theo1} for algorithm SCPG in the optimality given by the norm of the gradient.
+First, note that we can consider $1 - \delta \simeq 1$ and chose $\beta$ such that $\max \left(\dfrac{1}{\beta^2}, \dfrac{1}{1-\beta}\right) $ is small, e.g., $\beta = \dfrac{\sqrt{5} -1}{2}$ (the golden number).
+Now, let us analyze the rate in the norm of the gradient: